 Years of Experience

-When it comes to location, the highest average paycheck ($95K per year) can be spotted in New York, N.Y.; San Francisco, Calif. ($91K), Dallas, Texas (about $89K), and Philadelphia, Pa. (approximately $89K) are the next top-paying cities.
-High paychecks are not found in Ann Arbor, Mich.; in fact, at approximately $58K it is one of the lowest-paid cities, with earnings averaging around $56K.
-By state, the highest pay levels are found in New York, where the average Thomson Reuters employee makes $92K annually.
+When it comes to location, the highest average paycheck (about $94K per year) can be spotted in New York, N.Y.; Philadelphia, Pa. ($89K), Dallas, Texas ($82K), and Minneapolis, Minn. (around $67K) are the next top-paying cities.
+High paychecks are not found in Ann Arbor, Mich.; in fact, at approximately $58K it is one of the worst-paid cities.
+Pay rates in the United States are highest in the state of New York, where they average to $89K annually.

 Certifications and Degrees